 Your donation to CAN will help us achieve our mission through building strong farming communities, protecting the environment, and creating intercultural relationships.

 With your support, CAN researchers, student interns, CAN partner organizations, and staff members can carry out important work that promotes economic and ecological sustainability.

-For the second year, John Crary has offered a generous challenge.
-This year our goal is to match his $25,000 and raise $50,000 for CAN’s International Youth Network (ICAN).
+For the second year, the Crary Family Foundation has offered a generous challenge.
+This year our goal is to match the foundation's $25,000 and raise $50,000 for CAN’s International Youth Network (ICAN).
 We hope you will join us in making this match and help the ICAN youth leaders realize their vision for their families and their communities: To be a network integrated through a learning process centered on youth that promotes community development with social and environmental justice.

 Through the John Halliday Community Funds, CAN serves as fiscal sponsor for community projects at CAN’s partner organizations in Mexico and Central America.
 In this capacity, CAN makes it possible for donations to be made to projects and activities initiated by partner groups that lack nonprofit status.
 Named as a memorial for John Halliday, this fund was established by five donors who believe in the entrepreneurial spirit.